instamatic-dev/instamatic/readme.md

 - ASI Timepix
 - ASI CheeTah through `serval-toolkit` library
-- Gatan cameras through DM plugin [1]
 - TVIPS cameras through EMMENU4 API
 - Quantum Detectors Merlin

 Instamatic has been developed on a JEOL-2100 with a Timepix camera, and a JEOL-1400 and JEOL-3200 with TVIPS cameras (XF416/F416).

-[1]: Alternatively, a DigitalMicrograph script for collecting cRED data on a OneView camera (or any other Gatan camera) can be found at [dmscript](https://github.com/instamatic-dev/InsteaDMatic).
+Support for Gatan cameras is incomplete.
+As an alternative, a DigitalMicrograph script for collecting cRED data on a OneView camera (or any other Gatan camera) can be found at [dmscript](https://github.com/instamatic-dev/InsteaDMatic).

 ## Installation

 If you use conda, create a new environment:

 ```
-conda create -n instamatic python=3.7
+conda create -n instamatic python=3.11
 conda activate instamatic
 ```